Dean’s Distinguished Lecture Series

 Learn More

-The College of Arts, Media and Design is honored to welcome Northeastern Alumnus Terence Nance for our Fall 2023 Dean’s Distinguished Lecturer.
-Nance will deliver his lecture, titled Liberation(s), Ritual(s), Consciousnes(s) Transformation(s), Dis-individuation(s), Beyond Information, on November 28th at 4:30 PM in the EXP Space.
-The lecture will touch on the interdisciplinarity of Nance’s recent work, including his forthcoming third season of Random Acts of Flyness on HBO, his recent exhibition SWARM at the Institute of Contemporary Art, Philadelphia, and his musical career.
-The lecture will be followed by a short reception.
+The College of Arts, Media and Design is honored to welcome Northeastern Alumnus Terence Nance.
+The lecture will touch on the interdisciplinarity of his recent work, including his third season of Random Acts of Flyness on HBO, his recent exhibition SWARM at the Institute of Contemporary Art Philadelphia, and his music career.

 Embodied Narrative: Storytelling and Emerging Technologies